passiv/snaptrade-sdks/sdks/csharp/docs/ReferenceDataApi.md

 # **GetSymbolsByTicker**

-Get details of a symbol by the ticker
+Get details of a symbol by the ticker or the universal_symbol_id

 ### Example
 ```csharp